VSA Ohio’s Adaption, Integration, and the Arts Program Identifies Indicators of Success

 Teachers observed an increased in cognitive, personal and social skills in the students.
 From showing pride in their work to independent problem-solving and expression of ideas, teachers reported not only advancement in these areas, but also indicated the translational application of these skills to 21st Century learning skills.
 While data was limited, it suggested that students experienced an accelerated rate of growth—an 18 % improvement—in reading fluency per week, compared to growth prior to participation in the AIA program.

 One director of education at a specialty school reflected on the experience, “The program helps build students’ ability to focus and increase attention span which carries over to their academic goals.
 In addition, the program builds their communication and social skills, allowing them to participate in the community …”

 This research provided evidence that reinforced the critical role of VSAO’s AIA program in facilitating the development of a variety of skills in children with a wide range of abilities.
 And as a result of this independent assessment, VSAO can now more effectively communicate how students with and without disabilities experience significant growth and engagement as a result of these residencies.

 But perhaps even more important than affirming the effectiveness of the AIA program, MRC identified the specific elements that make the program successful.
 Among these key indicators, ongoing communication, active involvement of the teachers and aides, and ensuring that teaching artists had administrative support were all surfaced through this research.
 Having this knowledge will allow VSAO to continuously increase the success of its AIA program, while also increasing the social impact of increased integration of the arts in teaching throughout Ohio, and enhanced learning for students of all abilities.

-Read the VSAO report, and contact Measurement Resources Company to explore how your organization can identify, evaluate and communicate its impact to community stakeholders, donors and funders.
+Contact Measurement Resources to explore how your organization can identify, evaluate and communicate its impact to community stakeholders, donors and funders.